Little Image

 Little Image (stylized as little image) are an American alternative pop band from Dallas, Texas.
-They released their major label debut, Self Titled, on Hollywood Records on May 12, 2023, after having released Musings themselves in 2017.
+They released their major label debut, Self Titled, on Hollywood Records on May 12, 2023, after the independent release of Musings in 2017.

 History

 Jackson Simmons, Brandon Walters and Troy Bruner met in high school in Dallas, where they formed the band.
+Simmons first conceived of the band when he attended a Battle of the Bands at The Curtain Club in Dallas.
 While in high school in 2017, they independently released their first album, Musings.
 They released their debut single, "Worth It," in 2020.

 On January 20, 2023, the band announced the upcoming release of their album Self Titled.
 Their 2023 single "Out of My Mind" reached number 3 on the Billboard Alternative Airplay chart.
 On March 3, 2023, they released the single "Ballet."
 On May 12, 2023, the band released the album under Hollywood Records.
 It was produced by Chad Copelin, along with Jeremy Lutito.
 On July 12, 2024, the band released the single "Strange Friends," along with a music video by Sawyer Skipper.

-On January 17, 2025, they released the single "The Pressure."
-On March 28, 2025, the band released the single "Run for Forever", and on May 9, 2025, they released the single "Novocaine".
-On September 26, 2025, they released the single "Kill the Ghost".
+In March 2026, they released the album Kill the Ghost on Hollywood Records, with the singles "The Pressure", "Run for Forever", "Novocaine", "Kill the Ghost", and "Real Estate".
+On July 10, 2026, they released the deluxe version of Kill the Ghost, featuring two new songs.